image of the Temple banner flying in front of city hall

 Academic Support and Advising

 As a student working toward your MPP, you will receive support and guidance from our program and Temple University.
-The support and guidance includes a focus on employment readiness, working with the Temple Career Center, assisting with internship placements and supporting permanent job search activities.
+This includes regular advising sessions and communication with program staff, as well as and a focus on employment readiness, working with the Temple Career Center, assistance with internship placements and supporting permanent job search activities.
 All of our instructors are personable, helpful folks and are happy to work with students on an individual basis.
-If you have general questions about how to register for classes, find academic buildings, or the like, you can also contact us at mpp@temple.edu.
+If you have general questions about how to register for classes, find academic buildings, or the like, you can also contact us at

 Tuition and Fees